koalexander0511/OS_thread_library_pt2/REPORT.md

-Initializing a semaphore with function *sem_create* result in allocation memory for the semaphore structure, creating queue using *queue_create()* within the queue API, and setting the integer value for the count.
+Initializing a semaphore with function *sem_create* result in allocating memory for the semaphore structure, creating a queue using *queue_create()* within the queue API, and setting the integer value for the count.

-Deallocate a semaphore with *sem_destroy* result in using *queue_destroy* from the queue API on the semaphore struct's queue, and then freeing the memory allocated for the semaphore struct.
+Deallocating a semaphore with *sem_destroy* results in using *queue_destroy* from the queue API on the semaphore struct's queue, and then freeing the memory allocated for the semaphore struct.